-Country singer and songwriter, Cole Tomlinson was born in Fort Myers, Florida in 2001 and has spent most of his life in Pierce County, Georgia.
+Country singer and songwriter, Cole Tomlinson was born in Fort Myers, Florida and has spent most of his life in Pierce County, Georgia.
 Honing his skills at an early age, Tomlinson was singing by age 3 and performing as a country music entertainer at 12.
 Before his 18th birthday Tomlinson had won dozens of singing and songwriting competitions, including back-to-back awards for the Georgia Gospel Country Bluegrass Association Male Entertainer of the Year, Instrumentalist of the Year and Songwriter of the Year, and Georgia Country Teen Artist of the Year.

 ASCAP Songwriter and Publisher